lantunes/interpolatd/README.md

     });
 ```

-The interpolator will now interpolate a String like *"Hello :name!"*.
+The Interpolator will now interpolate a String like *"Hello :name!"*.

 There's no reason we need to be limited to one pattern or another.
-With the interpolator configured as above, we can interpolate Strings
+With the Interpolator configured as above, we can interpolate Strings
 containing both patterns:

 ```java